Is your Hydrangea slowly blemishing its beauty because of the yellow leaves?

-A temperature drop, along with the cold winds, can accelerate the yellowing of the leaves.
+A temperature drop, boosted by cold drafts, can accelerate the yellowing and dropping of Hydrangea leaves.

 If it gets too warm, the edges of the leaves become yellow, turn brown and develop a crispy texture.

-- Relocate your potted Hydrangeas away from the north-facing windows in the winter.
+- Relocate your potted Hydrangeas away from drafty north-facing windows in the winter.

-- Consider covering the garden Hydrangeas with frost blankets in winter to protect them from cold drafts at night.
+- Cover garden Hydrangeas with frost blankets in winter to save them from nightly cold drafts.

-- Move your potted plants away from radiators or coolers that can change the temperature.
+- Move your potted plants away from radiators or cooling vents.

 5. Soil Issues